workinprogress-ai/devenv/docs/Contributing.md

 Remember, each commit should contain code that a) does not break anything and b) is fully covered by tests.
 It is possible that in some cases, you might need to temporarily lower coverage or make other temporary changes as you implement the overall task.
 Generally these should be removed before _merging_.
 However, at times code must be left in a partial state between tasks.
 Liberally use TODO's for such changes that are still to be done.
 Use `TODO: #NNNNN <description>` with the issue or story number and a description of what needs to be done.

 Note:  The commit hooks and protocol is really designed to encourage a TDD approach to coding.
 The tests will run with each commit, encouraging a) small and atomic changes and b) accompanying tests.
 This will naturally tend to emerge from using TDD.
+However, if you are not using TDD, you will need to be disciplined about writing tests.
+The commit hooks will not allow you to commit without tests.

 ### Merging code

 Code is merged into `master` by way of a pull request.
 The pull request is a way of documenting the merge.
-When you bring up the pull request, the *must review* this code before merging it (see the section below on [Reviews](#reviews)).
-If the code passes the review, then feel free to merge it.
+When you bring up the pull request, the *must review* this code yourself as a first step (see the section below on [Reviews](#reviews)).

+Regarding whether you can simply approve your own PR and merge it will depend on a few factors.
+In this, your best judgement as a professional is key.

+Generally, get a review of your code synchronously by pulling someone it to review your code with you together in a conversation.
+If no-one is available or this is not possible, get an agreement with someone to review your code within the next few hours.
+If this is not possible, then you can merge the code yourself.
+In such a case, get a review asynchronously as soon as possible.
+In other words, you can merge the code and proceed, but the review must happen.

+So to summarize:
+1. It is preferred to review code synchronously and in real time with another team member.
+2. If that is not possible, then get an agreement to review the code asynchronously.
+3. If that is not possible, then you can merge the code yourself.
+But you must get a review as soon as possible.
+4. If the changes are small and fairly trivial, you can opt to skip the review.
+If you merge code without a review, you must be prepared to answer for this decision.

 When you merge code, various tests will potentially run.
 Unit tests will run.
 Generally these should pass since the commit hooks obligate you to run them.
 After that, any functional tests will run (depending on the repo and where it fits into the overall system).
 Any and all tests must result in a GREEN pipeline (all tests must pass).
 If that is not the case (if a test fails), then the immediate and non-negotiable priority is to bring the pipeline back to a GREEN or passing state.

 Put another way, you will often merge work that is incomplete or features that are "dark" until a later date.
 But you break something, must never never never allow the code in `master` to stay in a broken state.
 You must _immediately_ *fix the problem or else revert the code*.
+In fact, broken code in `master` becomes the problem of the entire team.
+So a RED state is disruptive and must be fixed immediately.

 After merging, continue working on the same branch.
 This will help the _final reviewer_ to examine all the changes related to the same issue or story.

+Obviously, this means that some features will be shipped "dark" because code for those changes could get into production well ahead of the the feature being fully ready.
+This takes us back to the absolutely non-negotiable rule:  Never break anything existing.

+The other piece that is necessary at times in order to ship dark is the use of _feature flags_ that can control when something becomes visible to the user.
+See the [section on feature flags](#feature-flags) for more information.

 ### Resolving merge conflicts